crypticCaroline/puppyplaymates/README.md

 *  The repeat password and new password must match
 * On a successful password change the temp_password field is given an new ransom string so it can not be used again.

-## Security
-#### Session Cookies

-#### Password

-#### Triggers / Modals

-#### Data Input
-In the app.py the session user is compared with the username to see if that user can make changes.
-Most functions will find the details of the document to update using the session users cookie.
-This means even if the user manages to pass the front end security they will only end up updating their own document.
-There are a couple of execptions for example, delete/edit comments, delete images and delete profile.
-This checks to see if the user is an author of the post or admin which are allowed to remove if nessasary.

 ## Future Features